 Field Day: Low Tillage Market Gardening at Ravine Creek Farm

 Ravine Creek organic vegetable farm in the Slocan Valley has been practicing low tillage farming for a decade to manage weeds, build soil and retain moisture.
-In 2019 they began the process of transitioning to no-till.
-As of the 2021 season, 75% of their production area has been moved to a no-till permanent bed system.
-They are trialling a variety of no-till techniques, including; high-carbon deep compost mulch, various cellulose based mulches such as straw, hay and wood chips, and expanded use of cover crops for grown-in-place mulches.
+In 2019 they began the process of transitioning to no-till and as of the 2021 season, 75% of their production area has been moved to a no-till permanent bed system.
+They are trialing a variety of no-till techniques, including; high-carbon deep compost mulch, various cellulose based mulches such as straw, hay and wood chips, and expanded use of cover crops for grown-in-place mulches.

 Attendees had the opportunity to network with fellow producers and hear from experienced market gardeners about how to maximize production, build soil, and control weeds.

 - Andrew Mefferd’s book The Organic No-till Farming Revolution